 staff related to the recent hurricanes.

-is some information that you might find helpful for fall 2017:
+is some information that you might find helpful:

 Withdrawing from classes